Principal Designer: Graham Slocombe BSc(Hons), MHort(RHS), MIHort

 In the early years Graham worked for some of the most esteemed Landscape Architects in the UK, notably: WMP Landscape Consultants, Michael Littlewood Associates, Cooper Partnership, and WS Atkins Landscape, plus a period of time with the Essex County Council Landscape Department and Berry Landscape Management.

 He wrote the landscape and garden history module for the Horticultural Correspondence College and revised their entire Landscape and Garden Design Module.
 He was a major contributor to Michael Littlewood’s books: ‘Tree Detailing’ and ‘Landscape Detailing’ and contributed to Rosemary Alexander’s book: ‘Garden Design’.
 He designed and programmed the: ‘Landscape Assistant’, ‘Landscape Assistant Junior’, and ‘Garden Plant Manager’ software packages for Landscape Software in 1989.
-More recently between 2004 and 2016 Graham worked almost exclusively for billionaire Paul Allen, the co-founder of Microsoft as his European Properties Landscape Manager based in the South of France, before returning to private practice.
+More recently between 2004 and 2016 Graham worked almost exclusively for Paul Allen, the co-founder of Microsoft as his European Properties Landscape Manager based at Villa Maryland, a Harold Peto garden in the South of France, before returning to private practice.